lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 - M-(: "wrap" the following expression inside a set of parens.

 See also the Pareto third-party mode for a lispy-like editing.

+### Colourful parentheses

+Lem by default highlights the matching pair when the point is on a parenthesis.
+This minor mode is called `toggle-show-paren` and it is on by default.

+You can bring distinct colours to each pair with this simple command:

+    M-x toggle-paren-coloring